chge/tasty/README.md

 No. Tasty is intended to run inside browser environment without WebDriver.

-However, you can use [Selenium](https://github.com/SeleniumHQ/selenium)-driven clients or headless browsers like [PhantomJS](http://phantomjs.org/) or [SlimerJS](https://slimerjs.org/) to run your Tasty tests.
+However, you can use [Selenium](https://github.com/SeleniumHQ/selenium)-driven clients and headless browsers like [PhantomJS](http://phantomjs.org/) or [SlimerJS](https://slimerjs.org/) to run your Tasty tests.

 # Why Tasty?